Family wildlife luxury tour in Madagascar

 PeopleDuring your time in Madagascar, we encourage you to support the local economy by buying authentic handmade products such as embroidery and jewellery at markets, villages and small-scale souvenir shops, rather than hotel tourist shops or on organised shopping trips.
 When you buy products at markets, villages and small-scale souvenir shops you are helping to support a fragile economy and supporting local artisans helps keep traditional crafts alive.

-We also select accommodations which have their own community projects or initiatives, such as Mandrare River Camp and Manafiafy Beach and Rainforest Lodge, where 90% of employees are Madagascan.
+We also select accommodations which have their own community projects or initiatives, such as Mandrare River Camp, where 90% of employees are Madagascan.
 They provide training and development to Madagascan employees to give them the opportunity of management positions, rather than hiring foreign employees.

 They also make contributions to community projects to help local school rebuild roads and protect local forests through community levies.
 They work closely with the local population to promote environmental protection and pride in local traditions, and you’ll have the chance to learn about these local cultures on your holiday.